RuberDuck9/computer/README.md

 Register 09 - [011000]

 Instructions:
-Evaluated by the instruction interpreter
-16 possible due to 4 bit representative value
+Evaluated by the instruction interpreter based off last 4 bits 16 possible due to 4 bit representative value

 imm - [0000][000000000000]
-immediate the value stored in the first twelve digits to reg0
+immediate the value stored in the first twelve digits to reg0 using registry editor

 cpy - [0001][000000][000000]
-copy from the address specified in the digits 7-12 to the address specified in the digits 1-6
+copy from the address specified in the digits 7-12 to the address specified in the digits 1-6 using registry

 add - [0010]
 add the values stored in reg1 and reg2 and output to reg3